worldbank/gld/Support/Guides and Documentation/Education_Levels.md

 Note that in PSA documentation for [previus years](http://psada.psa.gov.ph/index.php/catalog/11/datafile/F5), values `40` - `98` refer to what appear  to be completed bachelors or other advanced degrees.
 I code these values as `University Complete or Incomplete`.

 ### Notes Sepcific to PSCED 1997
-It seems that "College" usually refers to Post-secondary/Tertiary University in the labelling since [the most recent/similar documentation](http://psada.psa.gov.ph/index.php/catalog/11/datafile/F5) makes no reference to post-secondary, non-university education.
+It seems that "College" usually refers to Post-secondary/Tertiary University in the labeling since [the most recent/similar documentation](http://psada.psa.gov.ph/index.php/catalog/11/datafile/F5) makes no reference to post-secondary, non-university education.

 ## Survey Years 2012 - 2018 (PSCED 2008)